 Instagram offers inspiration for stylists and clients, so think about image quality and make the most of filters and cropping tools when necessary.
 There should be a mix of relaxed snaps and high quality pro shots.
 Whilst suppliers that you work with will be happy to provide professional model images your clients will also expect to see #snappedinthesalon style visuals.(Think before & afters!)
 Remember to keep it professional as there is nothing more off-putting than images showing dirty coffee cups and unbrushed floors.

 Whilst Instagram should certainly be a place to showcase your work and products - remember not to bombard your followers with advertising material.
 There needs to be a mix.

 4. Be #hashtag savvy

 Be savvy with your hashtags.
 Hashtags are a fabulous social tool that allow us to become part of global communities (#wella), global conversations (#balayage), or equally be found locally (#yourlocaltown).
 It is really important that they are not over-used.
 Always make sure your hashtags are relevant

 5. Understand your audience

-Your Instagram needs to tell a visual story that will leave a positive & lasting impression about your salon.
-One glance should showcase your salon’s vision and character.
-View your Instagram page as important as your salon frontage, after all – this is where new clients will discover and judge you.
+Your Instagram needs to tell a visual story that will leave a positive & lasting impression of your salon.
+View your Instagram page as important as your salon frontage, after all - this is where new clients will discover and judge you.
 Recent research shows that if the client is under 30 they are more likely to be on Instagram as opposed to other Social Media Channel *